fazm1/REMProject/README.md

-# REM Waste Project
+# REM Waste Project by Farid

-A modern React application for skip hire and waste management, featuring an elegant, responsive carousel for skip selection.
+A modern React application, featuring an elegant, responsive carousel for skip selection.

 ---